Canadian Weather

 Vancouver, British Columbia is not very cold during the winter; it may reach freezing some days, but it usually doesn't stay that cold for very long.
 It rains pretty much all winter long there, and stays just cold enough that you don't really want to do anything outside.
 Summers aren't as warm as they are in Ontario, and it rains quite a bit during the summer as well.
 It's nice and green there however, with a long growing season.

-Barry's Response - Thank you Sam.
-This brief Canadian Weather description for two points in (nearly) opposite ends of the country give newcomers an idea of what range of climatic conditions to expect.
-Especially since these are the two most likely places for visitors and immigrants to go initially.
+Barry's Response - Thanks, Sam.
+Newcomers can see what range of climatic conditions to expect from two points in (nearly) opposite ends of the country.
+Especially since these are the two places visitors and immigrants are most likely to start.

-The Prairies, where I live, is normally characterized by dry conditions, with some areas looking quite desert-like in summer and having light powdery snow in the winter.
+In the Prairies, where I live, it's usually dry with some areas looking like deserts in summer and powdery snow in winter.

 Search this site for